Google Pixel 6 vs Pixel 5a: main differences

 The situation with the Pixel 5a is a bit different.
 The phone is powered by the slightly older Snapdragon 765.
 We find the same chip in the Pixel 5, and it is not a flagship chip, but an upper-midrange one.
 It performs daily tasks, okay, but if pushed, there is some stutter noticeable, and heavier games might need medium settings to run stutter-free on this phone.
 So, if you're focused on mobile gaming, the Pixel 5a might disappoint, but with casual gaming, it runs just fine.

 Google Pixel 6 vs Pixel 5a: Cameras

-While leaks about the Pixel 6 Pro are suggesting it will have an upgraded sensor, such info for the vanilla Pixel 6 is yet to appear.
-We only know the phone will have a dual camera on its back.
+The Pixel 6 has a dual-camera system on its back, which sports a 50MP main camera and a 12MP ultra-wide camera.
 For reference, its predecessor had a 12.2MP main and a 16MP ultra-wide camera, and photos generally turned out well detailed, with good dynamic range and lifelike colors.